superp0tat0/C-image-modify-program/README.md

 # C-image-modify-program
-this is the assignment i did for cscb09.
-A1 is the program which can read an ppm P3 image and do some basic operations.
-And A2 is the program which can build a tree and search print and insert the node by using structure.
-A3 is the program which can search the most similar images in the whole dir and the subdirectories and return it.
-It can process it by  one process and multiple process.
+This is the assignment I did for CSCB09.

+* A1 is a program which can read an ppm P3 image and do some basic operations.
+* A2 is a program which can build a tree to search, print and insert the node using structure.
+* A3 is a program which can search the most similar images in the whole dir and the subdirectories and return it.
+It can process it by one process or multiple processes.